 Smart Contracts

 Another important part is the smart contracts; these are programmable contracts embedded directly on the blockchain.
 They automate payment workflows without human intervention.
-For example, releasing funds automatically once goods are delivered or services confirmed.
+For example, releasing funds automatically once goods are delivered or services are confirmed.
 Such automations reduce the risk of errors and streamline currency conversion processes.

 smart contract features